akira/exq/README.md

 ```
 You can also schedule jobs to start at a future time:
-You need to make scheduler_enable is set to true
+You need to make sure scheduler_enable is set to true

 Schedule a job to start in 5 mins
 ```elixir